trojanhorser/sphinx/source/crudfunctions.rst

 	*
 	/

-- An exaaple of how it parses a time field which has a value of **11:00** is shown below:
+- An example of how it parses a time field which has a value of **11:00** is shown below:

 .. code-block:: javascript